-Whenever you looked at your neighbor's yard last summer, perhaps you couldn't help but think, "The grass is always greener on the other side."
+When you look at your neighbor's yard, perhaps you say to yourself, "The grass is always greener on the other side."
 Well, don't despair.
-I have some tips for growing green lawns, including the proper use of lawn fertilizers, that will make it easy for you to gain some respect for your own grass.
+Here are some tips for growing green lawns, including how to use lawn fertilizers, that will make it easy for you to get some respect for your own grass.

-Of course, assuming that it is only green grass -- and grass of good pedigree -- that you wish to see carpeting your yard in emerald splendor, weed control is necessarily a part of any collection of tips for growing green lawns.
+Of course, assuming that it is only green grass that you wish to see carpeting your yard, informing you of methods for killing weeds is necessarily a part of any lawn-care advice.

-Most homeowners intent on having green lawns will tolerate nary a dandelion weed nor tuft of crabgrass, regardless of its greenery.
-Fortunately, applying lawn fertilizers and practicing weed control can be integrated into the same chore – if you play your cards right.
+Most homeowners who want to have lusher, thicker lawns will not tolerate a dandelion weed or patch of crabgrass, regardless of how green it is.
+Fortunately, applying lawn fertilizers and practicing weed control can be combined into one job if you play your cards right.

-So why do some yards exhibit beautiful green lawns, while in others the greenery always seems to be losing out to encroaching brown spots – rather like a human head of hair succumbing to graying?
-In a nutshell, all else being the same, the secret of having a green lawn lies in providing sufficient nutrients, practicing effective lawn weed control and following the proper mowing regimen.
-Of course, the devil is in the details, into which we’ll delve on Page 3.
-But let me begin by elaborating on that ominous-sounding little clause, “all else being the same.”
+So why do some yards have beautiful green lawns, while, in others, the greenery always seems to lose ground over time to brown spots?
+All else being the same, the secret of having a green lawn lies in providing enough nutrients, practicing sound weed control, and following the proper mowing routine.
+But the devil is in the details, which we will get to.
+Let's begin, though, with that little clause, “all else being the same.”
 For it’s important to start out with an even playing field.

-One of the overriding factors is your local climate.
-The so-called "warm-season" grasses are ideal for the southernmost states in the U.S., whereas "cool-season" grasses predominate in the North and in Canada.
+One of the biggest factors is your local climate.
+The so-called "warm-season" grasses are ideal for the southern states in the U.S., whereas "cool-season" grasses do better in the North and in Canada.

-In between, for the Eastern U.S., lies the so-called "transition zone," comprised of zones 6-7.
+In between, for the eastern U.S., lies the so-called "transition zone," made up of zones 6-7.
 This is a problematic area for growing grass: too hot for some grasses, too cold for others.

 Common cool-season grasses include:

-Note, too, that lawns are not always composed of just one type of grass, but rather of a mixture, to take advantage of the strengths of each type.
+Note, too, that lawns are not always made up of just one type of grass.
+Sometimes, they are made up of a mixture, to take advantage of the strengths of each type.

-- Shady areas are notorious obstacles to having green lawns.
+- Shady areas are a challenge to having green lawns.
 Among cool-season grasses, fine fescues are the most tolerant of shade.

-- Lawn areas with heavy foot traffic require a tough grass.
+- Lawn areas with heavy foot traffic need a tough grass.
 A mix of Kentucky bluegrass and perennial rye will fill the bill here.